Chris Hinton: Professional career

-1983 NFL Draft
+1983 NFL draft

-Going into the 1983 NFL Draft, Hinton was regarded as the top offensive guard and a top ten overall prospect by the majority of scouts and analysts.
+Going into the 1983 NFL draft, Hinton was regarded as the top offensive guard and a top ten overall prospect by the majority of scouts and analysts.

-The Denver Broncos selected Hinton with the fourth overall pick in the 1983 NFL Draft, making him the first guard and first offensive lineman taken.
-The team traded him to the Baltimore Colts, along with quarterback Mark Herrmann and the Broncos' first round pick in the 1984 NFL Draft, for the first overall pick in the 1983 NFL Draft, quarterback John Elway.
+The Denver Broncos selected Hinton with the fourth overall pick in the 1983 NFL Draft, making him the first guard and first one taken.
+The team traded him to the Baltimore Colts, along with quarterback Mark Herrmann and the Broncos' first round pick in the 1984 NFL draft, for the first overall pick in the 1983 NFL Draft, quarterback John Elway.
 Hinton later said that he had "a good career, but I will always be known as the guy traded for John Elway."
 He went to seven Pro Bowls, six with the Colts and one with the Atlanta Falcons.
 (Hinton also said "I used to always be kidded by the guys on the Colts, 'We could've had Elway instead of you.'
 And I'd say, 'Yeah, but you wouldn't have had anybody to block for him.'")